nwdaudt/rcp_east-australia-seabirds/README.md

 [Nicholas W. Daudt](https://github.com/nwdaudt). **& Skip?**

+Any bugs, suggestions, or enquires, please feel free to contact NWD or open an issue.

 ***
 ## Citation
-Please refer to the original article if using any piece of this repository (code and/or data).
+Please refer to the original paper if using any piece of this repository (code and/or data).
 This repository is under CC BY 4.0 license.

 Daudt, N.W.; Woehler, E.J.; **Woolley, S.N.C.**; Schofield, M.R.; Smith, R.O.; Bugoni, L.; Rayment, W.J.
 Seabird assemblages are linked to the major western boundary current off eastern Australia. (*in prep*)